yousaf2018/EthoGrid/README.md

     -   Play the video to see the live annotations, timeline, and legend.
     -   Click **📝 Save w/ Tanks** to save the enriched CSV.
     -   Click **📈 Save Centroid CSV** to save the wide-format CSV for statistical software.
+    -   Click **📗 Save to Excel** to save a multi-sheet Excel file organized by tank.
     -   Click **📹 Export Video** to create the final annotated video.

 ---